barriehadfield/reactrb-showcase/README.md

 The main purpose for React Bootstrap is that it abstracts away verbost HTML & CSS code into React components which makes it a lot cleaner for React JSX developers.
 One of the very lovely things about Reactrb is that we already work in beautiful Ruby.
 To emphasise this point, consider the following:

-Example 1 In HTML (without React Bootstrap):
+Example 1 - In HTML (without React Bootstrap):

 	<button id="something-btn" type="button" class="btn btn-success btn-sm">
 	  Something
 	</button>
 	$('#something-btn').click(someCallback);

-Example 2 In JSX (with React Bootstrap):
+Example 2 - In JSX (with React Bootstrap components):

 	<Button bsStyle="success" bsSize="small" onClick={someCallback}>
 	  Something
 	</Button>

-Example 3 In Reactrb (without React Bootstrap):
+Example 3 - In Reactrb (without React Bootstrap):

 	button.btn_success.btn_sm {'Something'}.on(:click) do
 		someMethod
 	end

-Example 4 In Reactrb (with React Bootstrap):
+Example 4 - In Reactrb (with React Bootstrap):

 	Bs.Button(bsStyle: 'success' bsSize: "small").on(:click) do
 		someMethod
 	end

-As a Reactrb developer, I prefer example 3 above.
-If I were a JSX developer I would completely understand the advantage of abstracting Bootstrap CSS into React Components so I don't have to work directly with CSS, but this is not the case with Reactrb as CSS classes are added to HTML elements with simple dot notation
+As you can see, example 3 & 4 are not that different and as a Reactrb developer, I actually prefer example 3.
+If I were a JavaScript or JSX developer I would completely understand the advantage of abstracting Bootstrap CSS into React Components so I don't have to work directly with CSS and JavaScript but this is not the case with Reactrb as CSS classes are added to HTML elements with simple dot notation:

 	span.pull_right {}